 It feels super busy during the sunrise, as you are standing next to a crowd of people all blocking your view with camera’s and phones (we are guilty too).
 But when the crowd scatters around Angkor Wat after sunrise it is not that bad.
 It actually was quiet and we had time to explore peacefully.

 Of course, you can also decide to watch the sunrise at another temple.
 Angkor Wat is typically one of the more popular places to watch the sunrise and sunset.
-We praise people going to less popular places and it might be a better experience.

 Break at your hotel